damian-kos/SlothTrade/README.md

 - **Note:**
     This message is send by `Trading Logging` webhook. `Trading Listing` `Trading Search` `Trading Selling` will be created during setup as well.

+## Other commands
+- `/remove`
+    - `/remove 00017`
+        - Accepts ID  `00001` and `99999`.
+Leading zeros are necessary.
+Each item listed on each server once posted will also have it's own unique ID.
+    - `/remove everything`
+        - Accepts keyword `everything`.
+This can be activated only by server members with `Manage Server` permission.
+Confirmation message will be send first.

+- `/search`
+    - `/search very cool thing`
+        - Accepts any sentence.

+## Sell slash command
+This command is created by `/settings item_properties`, use this function to get detailed information about it's usage.
+- `/settings item_properties`
+    - `/settings item_properties - title:Title of a book? - year:Release year?
+        - This will create a item property with it's description.
+Both, property and description are necessary.
+It accepts up to **4** `property:description` pairs.
+        - `-` between pairs are necessary.
+        - **Note** `price` property doesn't need to be created because it will be always created.

+After this command will run your slash command will be activated.
+If you setup logging beforhand it will let you know once command would be activated.